U.S. moves to speed up releases of unaccompanied migrant children | Law-Order

 The proposed Trump changes set a firm deadline for sponsors to submit information to prove their relationship to the child or risk being denied custody, which advocates said could have resulted in more kids stuck in shelters.
 The proposal was just "another way that the Trump administration was trying to frustrate the reunification process," said Jennifer Podkul from the nonprofit Kids in Need of Defense, which provides legal representation for children.

+The Biden administration simultaneously proposed its own changes this week to several forms used related to custody requests by potential sponsors of unaccompanied children.
+As part of the changes, which could go into effect after 60 days, HHS would no longer ask sponsors for their Social Security numbers on the forms.

+Such questions could discourage immigrant relatives living in the country illegally from coming forward to claim a child.
+MORE CHALLENGES AHEAD

-MORE CHALLENGES AHEAD As of Monday, more than 800 unaccompanied children were being held in CBP facilities waiting for transfer to shelters, creating a potentially dangerous health situation, an agency official who requested anonymity to share the information, told Reuters.
-CBP did not respond to a request for comment.
+As of Monday, more than 800 unaccompanied children were being held in CBP facilities waiting for transfer to shelters, creating a potentially dangerous health situation, an agency official who requested anonymity to share the information, told Reuters.
+A CBP spokeswoman would not confirm the figures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)